Explanation of the Title

 The presentation of the main body of the text now follows.
 There can be many outlines here, but since I do not have any grounds for certainty in making a definitive one, it is not necessary to give an outline.

-(1) The Clear Evolved Buddhas, the preventive measures of Dharma, the Assembly, and the source, the state of purified growth, the enlightening qualities and finally the enlightening influence of the Clear Evolved - the body of all indicative compositions, when gathered in brief, is these seven diamond-strong vajra points.
+(1) The Buddhas, the preventive measures of Dharma, the Assembly, and the source, the purified state, the enlightening qualities and finally the enlightening influence of the Buddhas – the body of all indicative compositions, when gathered in brief, is these seven diamond-strong vajra points.

 If we ask what is the subject matter discussed in The Furthest Everlasting Continuum, it is the seven vajra points.
 If we ask why is this subject matter given the name vajra, meaning diamond-strong, it is because the seven are so profound that except for their being objects of experience that aryas can know – those who have achieved paths of mind of high realization from straightforward, non-conceptual perception of voidness – they are beyond the comprehension of ordinary beings, beginners such as ourselves.
 Thus, they are difficult to realize and since, once realized, they are points that are of great meaningful benefit, they are called diamond-strong vajras.
 Moreover, since nothing can shatter or destroy the points discussed in the text, which are so profound and difficult to realize, they are diamond-strong vajras.
 Thus, the collection of words that indicate them constitutes an explanation having seven diamond-strong vajra points.